luuleitner/deepMTJ/README.md

 The `deepMTJ` repository contains:

-### 1. Annotate your video data
+### 1. ANNOTATE your video data
 - `mtj_tracking/label` folder contains the video annotation tool: start `main.py`

-### 2. Train your own network with our backbones
+### 2. TRAIN your own network with our backbones
 - `mtj_tracking/train` folder contains the network training and evaluation: start `train.py` for `VGG-Attention-3` model and `train_resnet.py` for the `ResNet50` model.

-### 3. Predict muscle tendon junctions in your own video data with our trained networks
+### 3. PREDICT muscle tendon junctions in your own video data with our trained networks
 - Trained networks (540 MB) can be downloaded from: [chriskross.org](https://drive.google.com/file/d/18-tX4SX1xabOf3J77Qt8BTNt412rYiK5/view?usp=sharing)

 ### Add-On's